 The second phase of the transaction workflow is the packaging phase.
-The orderer is pivotal to this process-it receives transactions containing endorsed transaction proposal responses from many applications.
-It orders each transaction relative to other transactions, and packages batches of transactions into blocks ready for distribution back to all peers connected to the orderer, including the original endorsing peers.
+The orderer is pivotal to this process - it receives transactions containing endorsed transaction proposal responses from many applications, and orderes the transactions into blocks.
+For more details about the ordering and packaging phase, check out our conceptual information about the ordering phase.